NorskHelsenett/Selvbetjening.Samples/README.md

 ### Example for redirect uris:

 If you want to add a redirect uri, you also need to submit the previous redirect uris, along with the rest of the relevant data for the client configuration.
-If you want to delete a redirect uri, just remove it from the array and call the update endpoint with the rest of the data.
+If you want to delete a redirect uri, remove it from the array and call the update endpoint with the rest of the data.
 If you set redirect uris to be null, the update will fail if the client system isn't configured to use the same redirect uris for all client configurations.